MicrosoftDocs/customer-voice/fp-docs/send-survey-email.md

     TTL:                          3600
     ```

-    The CNAME records will be used for DKIM authentication.

     > [!IMPORTANT]
     > If your customized domain is `contoso.com`, your domainGuid will be `contosocom`.
 You must remove any periods, underscores, and dashes.
     > The selectors will be as per the Forms Pro provisioned location:
     > - For North America (NAM), selector will be "fpnamkey1" or " fpnamkey2".
     > - For Europe (EUR), selector will be "fpeurkey1" or " fpeurkey2".

-    For example, if your Forms Pro provisioned location is North America (NAM), and you have two custom domains cohovineyard.com  and cohowinery.com, you would need to set up two CNAME records for each additional domain (a total of four CNAME records).
+    Let's say your Forms Pro provisioned location is North America (NAM), and you have two custom domains: `cohovineyard.com`  and `cohowinery.com`.
+You would need to set up two CNAME records per domain (a total of four CNAME records) as follows:

     ``` text
     Host name:                    fpnamkey1._domainkey